Behrouz Saffarian: Biography

 Behrouz Saffarian was born on February 13, 1978.
 He is the fourth and last child in the family.
 He has two brothers and a sister.
 His parents worked at the post office.
-Behrouz started playing the instrument for the first time at the age of five and used the citadel of his brother, Behzad.
-His family did not allow him to play music as a child so as not to jeopardize his educational status.
+Behrouz started playing the instrument for the first time at five and used the citadel of his brother, Behzad.
+His family did not allow him to play music as a child not to jeopardize his educational status.
 He was supposed to be sent a keyboard from Germany when he was 11 years old, but the customs officials of Mehrabad airport refused to deliver it to the Saffarian family.
 Guidance officials did not cooperate to clear this keyboard and Behrooz's dream instrument was returned to Germany.
 Finally, at the age of 13, he got a keyboard.
 He borrowed instruments from people with more advanced keyboards and made rhythms for them, and although he did not receive a salary, he was satisfied that he had access to new instruments.
-After middle school, he went to Bargh Conservatory, and after a few months, he achieved his dream and graduated from music conservatory.
+After middle school, he went to Bargh Conservatory, and after a few months, he achieved his dream and graduated from the music conservatory.

 Conductor

 Behrouz Saffarian, conductor of Fereydoun Foroughi, Mohammad Esfahani and Ali Lohrasbi have been in charge for some time.
-He has announced that he does not intend to go on stage at the moment as the conductor of the orchestra, and for the last time he officially appeared on the stage at our music festival and took the piece of Bagh-e-Raz alley to the stage.
+He has announced that he does not intend to go on stage at the moment as the conductor of the orchestra, and for the last time, he officially appeared on the stage at our music festival and took the piece of Bagh-e-Raz alley to the stage.

 Artistic collaboration with singers

-Among the singers that Behrouz Saffarian has collaborated as a composer or arranger are Qassem Afshar, Khashayar Etemadi, Shadmehr Aghili, Mohammad Esfahani, Ehsan Khajeh Amiri, Roozbeh Bemani, Fereydoon Esraei, Mehrzad Isfahanpour, Mohammad Khakpour, Ali Lohrasbi, Mohsen Chavoshi, Reza Sadeghi.
+Among the singers that Behrouz Saffarian has collaborated with as a composer or arranger are Qassem Afshar, Khashayar Etemadi, Shadmehr Aghili, Mohammad Esfahani, Ehsan Khajeh Amiri, Roozbeh Bemani, Fereydoon Esraei, Mehrzad Isfahanpour, Mohammad Khakpour, Ali Lohrasbi, Mohsen Chavoshi, Reza Sadeghi.